chetanpawar2355/JavaCodes/README.md

 This is a bi-directional conditional control statement.
 This checks the condition whether it is true(if) or it is false(else).
 ### switch Statement
 Switch Statement is used to when we have to make a choice between number of alternatives for a given variable.
-It is a alternative of if-else Statement.
+It is an alternative of if-else Statement.